 Issues with granting someone Facebook Task Access

-If you can’t add someone Task Access to a FB page, consider the following two things.
+If you can’t add someone Task Access to a Facebook page, consider the following two things.

 First, Facebook Task Access is the new feature of the new Facebook page design, sometimes also called new Facebook page experience.

-If you haven’t switched to the new FB page design or you switched back to classic FB page, you won’t be able to add someone Task Access.
+If you haven’t switched to the new Facebook page design or you switched back to the classic Facebook page, you won’t be able to add someone Task Access.

 Secondly, you can only grant someone Facebook Task Access if you have Facebook Access with full control.
 This is similar to the legacy page admin role.